Merck/AlgebraicAgents.jl/docs/src/index.md

 To implement a custom algebraic agent type, you may want to use the convenience macro [`@aagent`](@ref) which supplies type fields expected (not required, though) by the interface.

-Next step is to implement the required interface functions:
+Next step is to implement the mandatory interface functions:

 ```@docs
 AlgebraicAgents._step!(::AbstractAlgebraicAgent)
 AlgebraicAgents._projected_to(::AbstractAlgebraicAgent)
-AlgebraicAgents.getobservable(::AbstractAlgebraicAgent, ::Any)
 ```

 For a deeper integration of the agent type, you may specialize the following functions:

 ```@docs
+AlgebraicAgents.getobservable(::AbstractAlgebraicAgent, ::Any)
 AlgebraicAgents._getparameters(::AbstractAlgebraicAgent)
 AlgebraicAgents._setparameters!(::AbstractAlgebraicAgent, ::Any)
 AlgebraicAgents._draw(::AbstractAlgebraicAgent)